mpanunto/PanunTools/docs/README_MultiExportPDF.md

 ### To run the tool, users must:
 1. Extract the toolbox, script, and spreadsheet
+2. Edit the spreadsheet so the information corresponds to the incident
-2. Keep the script in the same directory as the toolbox
+3. Keep the script in the same directory as the toolbox
-3. Set the path to the script in the script tool properties
+4. Set the path to the script in the script tool properties
-4. Specify Incident Name, Incident ID, Products directory, and the path to the MultiExportPDF.xlsx spreadsheet.
+5. Specify Incident Name, Incident ID, Products directory, and the path to the MultiExportPDF.xlsx spreadsheet.
-5. Run
+6. Run

 ![screenshot_MultiExportPDF_2.png](/docs/screenshot_MultiExportPDF_2.png?raw=true)